 Scoliosis - Adult

-Scoliosis that develops in adulthood may occur as the result of wear and tear injuries of the spine, also known as degenerative diseases.
+Scoliosis that starts in adulthood may be from wear and tear injuries of the spine, also known as degenerative diseases.

-Scoliosis that develops in adulthood occurs more often in people aged 60 years and older.
-It may occur with one or more of the following:
+Scoliosis that starts in adulthood is more common in people who are 60 years of age and older.
+It may be present with other problems, such as:

 - Degenerative disc disease